How to Watch HGTV Without Cable

 If you’re worried about how to get local channels, DirecTV Now includes them in some markets.
 If you don’t live in one of those markets, you can easily get your local and public access channels by purchasing a Mohu Leaf antenna, like we did.

-With a low, one time upfront purchase cost and incredibly easy installation instructions, there’s no reason that fear of losing your local channels should keep you from cutting the cord on your cable subscription.
+With a low, one-time upfront cost and easy installation instructions, there’s no reason to fear losing your local channels should keep you from cutting the cord.

-PlayStation Vue’s base package runs $39.99 per month and offers more than 50 channels, including local channels.
+PlayStation Vue’s base package runs $44.99 per month and offers more than 50 channels.
+They also include local channels in all package options.
 That’s a ton of content for a relatively low fee.
 Plus, without a nasty cable contract, it’s an excellent way to watch HGTV shows without cable.

-The channel lineup includes the usual suspects we’ve already mentioned, like TBS, Discovery, Disney Channel, Disney Junior, ESPN, Food Network, Travel Channel and more.
-If sports are especially important to you, you can upgrade to their $44.99 per month offering and get ESPN2 and ESPNU.
+The channel lineup includes the usual suspects we’ve already mentioned, like TBS, Disney Junior, and ESPN.
+If sports are especially important to you, you can upgrade to their $49.99 per month offering and get ESPN2 and ESPNU.

 Even better, you don’t need a PlayStation console to stream your favorite HGTV shows through PlayStation Vue.

-When we tried PlayStation Vue, we were a bit disappointed with their customer service, but the streaming quality and menus were good and easy to navigate, making this a decent possibility for those looking to cut the cord on expensive cable contracts.
+When we tried PlayStation Vue, we were a bit disappointed with their customer service.
+Aside from that, the streaming quality and menus were good and easy to navigate.

 As with the other options mentioned, you can watch HGTV without cable or satellite through PlayStation Vue for free, as part of their 7-day trial.